Volcanic rock: Chemistry

 where both silica and total alkali oxide content (A) are expressed as molar fraction.
 Because the TAS diagram uses weight fraction and the boundary between alkaline and subalkaline rock is defined in terms of molar fraction, the position of this curve on the TAS diagram is only approximate.
-Peralkaline volcanic rocks are defined as rocks having Na2O + K2O > Al2O3, so that some of the alkali oxides must be present as aegirine or sodic amphibole rather than feldspar.
+Peralkaline volcanic rocks are defined as rocks having Na2O + K2O > Al2O3, so that some of the alkali oxides must be present in sodic pyroxenes such as aegirine or sodic amphibole in addition to in feldspar.

 The chemistry of volcanic rocks is dependent on two things: the initial composition of the primary magma and the subsequent differentiation.
 Differentiation of most magmas tends to increase the silica (SiO2) content, mainly by crystal fractionation.
 The initial composition of most magmas is basaltic, albeit small differences in initial compositions may result in multiple differentiation series.
-The most common of these series are the tholeiitic, calc-alkaline, and alkaline.
+The most common of these series are the subalkaline (tholeiitic, calc-alkaline) and alkaline.

 Mineralogy

 Most volcanic rocks share a number of common minerals.
 Differentiation of volcanic rocks tends to increase the silica (SiO2) content mainly by fractional crystallization.
 Thus, more evolved volcanic rocks tend to be richer in minerals with a higher amount of silica such as phyllo and tectosilicates including the feldspars, quartz polymorphs and muscovite.
 While still dominated by silicates, more primitive volcanic rocks have mineral assemblages with less silica, such as olivine and the pyroxenes.
 Bowen's reaction series correctly predicts the order of formation of the most common minerals in volcanic rocks.

 Occasionally, a magma may pick up crystals that crystallized from another magma; these crystals are called xenocrysts.
 Diamonds found in kimberlites are rare but well-known xenocrysts; the kimberlites do not create the diamonds, but pick them up and transport them to the surface of the Earth.